renderedtext/agent-aws-stack/README.md

 ## Deploying the stack

-Before anything, you need to [create two encrypted AWS SSM parameters](#create-encrypted-aws-ssm-parameters) to store your Semaphore agent token and your Semaphore API token.
+Before anything, you need to [create an encrypted AWS SSM parameter](#create-encrypted-aws-ssm-parameter) to store your Semaphore agent token.

 This is required because those tokens are sensitive pieces of information and there is no way to create an encrypted AWS SSM parameter in an AWS CDK application without exposing it as plaintext.